Best Sativa Strains for Australian Growers — A Region-by-Region Guide

 What’s the most mould-resistant strain?

 Durban Poison and Amnesia Haze are consistently rated highest (9/10) by Queensland/NT collectors.
-Special Lime Haze is also excellent.

 What’s the most underrated strain for Australian conditions?

 Black Domina.
 It’s a 95% Indica with elite drought tolerance, fast finish (7-8 weeks), and works across multiple climates.
-Master Kush Grand is also overlooked.

 Can I grow Sativas in Melbourne or Hobart?